OpenEvalProject/evals/manuscripts/elife-89936/v1/manuscript.md

 The center frequencies of distractor noise bursts spanned three octaves around the target tone frequency, which was varied randomly between days (0 .l–20 kHz).
 Initially, training sessions contained only a single pure tone target (Inf dB SNR).
 As training progressed, masking noise was introduced to the target tone in order to increase task difficulty.
 By the end of training, a single behavioral session could consist of up to four different target stimuli (–10 dB, –5 dB, 0 dB, Inf dB).
 More difficult target stimuli (e.g. –10 dB) occurred more rarely than easier stimuli (e.g. Inf dB) during behavioral sessions to maintain motivation.
 In all cases, noise masking the target was exactly matched to the catch stimulus (centered at the target frequency).
 Target frequency was fixed within a session, and variable SNR was achieved by adjusting tone amplitude relative to the fixed masking noise.
 That is, the masking noise (and distractor stimuli) were always presented with an overall sound level of 60 dB SPL.
 Infinite (inf) dB trials corresponded to trials where the target tone was presented at 60 dB SPL without any masking noise present, 0 dB to trials where the target was 60 dB SPL, –5 dB to trials where the target was presented at 55 dB SPL etc. Neurophysiological recordings proceeded only after animals were able to perform the full, variable SNR task with consistently above chance level performance on –5 dB SNR target tones.

-## Acoustic stimuli
+### Acoustic stimuli

 All experiments were performed in a sound-attenuating chamber (Gretch-Ken).
 Sound presentation and behavioral control were provided by custom MATLAB software (https://bitbucket.org/lbhb/baphy).
 Digital acoustic signals were transformed to analog (National Instruments), amplified (Crown), and delivered through free-field speakers (Manger, 50–35,000 Hz flat gain).
 Speakers were located 80 cm from the animal at +/-30 deg. azimuth.
 Stimuli were presented from a single speaker (left or right).
 During neurophysiology experiments, the speaker contralateral to the recording hemisphere was used.
 Sound level was equalized and calibrated against a standard reference (PCB Piezoelectronics).

-## Neurophysiology
+### Neurophysiology

 Neurophysiological recordings were performed using 64-channel silicon microelectrode arrays (Shobe et al., 2015).
 Electrode contacts were spaced 20 μm horizontally and 25 μm vertically in three columns, collectively spanning 1.05 mm of cortex.
 Data were amplified (RHD 128-channel head stage, Intan Technologies), digitized at 30 kHz (Open Ephys Black et al., 2017), and saved to disk for offline analysis.

 Spike sorting was performed using Kilosort2 (Pachitariu et al., 2016), followed by curation in phy (https://github.com/cortex-lab/phy; Rossant, 2024).
 For all identified spike clusters, we quantified isolation as one minus a contamination percentage, defined based on the cluster’s isolation in feature space.
 We categorized spikes with isolation >85% as isolated or nearly isolated units and included them in all analyses in this study.

-## Auditory field localization
+### Auditory field localization

 Initial recordings targeted A1 using external landmarks (Radtke-Schuller, 2018).
 Tuning curves were calculated using pure tone stimuli (100ms duration, 200ms ISI, 3–7oc taves).
 Neurons were confirmed to be in A1 based on stereotypical response properties: short latency responses to sound onset, sharp and consistent frequency tuning across layers, and a characteristic dorsal-ventral tonotopic map across penetrations (Shamma et al., 1993).
 Once A1 was located, subsequent craniotomies were opened in small lateral steps.
 Tuning was measured at each recording site, and the border between A1 and dPEG was defined as the location where the tonotopic map gradient reversed (Atiani et al., 2014; Bizley et al., 2005).
 After all recording sessions were completed, the best frequencies for each penetration were plotted according to their stereotactic coordinates for post-hoc confirmation of the boundary between A1 and dPEG.
 Ambiguous recording sites that could not be confidently placed into either area based on their frequency tuning were excluded from the analysis.

-## Pupil recording
+### Pupil recording

 To account for spontaneous fluctuations in arousal that can modulate cortical activity (McGinley et al., 2015; Schwartz et al., 2020), infrared video of the animal’s eye was recorded for offline analysis (camera: Adafruit TTL Serial Camera, lens: M12 Lenses PT-2514BMP 25.0 mm).
 The eye ipsilateral to the neurophysiological recording site was recorded so that camera hardware did not interfere with contralateral sound stimuli.
 To measure pupil size, we fit an ellipse to the boundary of the animal’s pupil on each frame using a custom machine-learning algorithm based on DenseNet201 (Huang et al., 2018) and save the dimensions of the ellipse on each frame.
 Pupil size was shifted 750ms relative to spike times in order to account for the previously reported lagged relationship between neural activity and pupil in cortex (McGinley et al., 2015).

-## Analysis of behavioral performance
+### Analysis of behavioral performance

 Behavioral performance was measured using d-prime (Green and Swets, 1966), defined as the z-scored difference between the target hit rate and false alarm rate across a behavior session.
 We measured the false alarm rate from response to the catch stimulus, whose temporal distribution within a trial was explicitly balanced with target locations across trials.
 Thus, for each target SNR, d-prime described how well the animal could discriminate that target from the catch stimulus.
 A d-prime of 0 indicates chance level performance.

-## Single neuron evoked activity and d-prime
+### Single neuron evoked activity and d-prime

 Responses of single neurons to task stimuli were measured by computing each neuron’s peri-stimulus time histogram (PSTH) response to each stimulus.
 For visualization (e.g. Figure 2), spiking activity was binned at 20ms, normalized to its 100ms pre-stimulus baseline, z-scored, and smoothed with a gaussian kernel of width of 30ms.
 Single-trial responses were computed as a neuron’s mean z-scored activity during the 300ms sound evoked window.
 For active trials, we included responses measured on hit, correct reject, and miss trials.
 To quantify neural discriminability between catch and target sounds, we measured the difference between the mean z-scored response to target versus catch stimuli (neural d-prime), which is analogous to the behavioral d-prime described above.

-## Neural population d-prime
+### Neural population d-prime

 To determine how well the activity of simultaneously recorded populations of neurons could discriminate between task stimuli, we measured neural population d-prime.
 Similar to the single neuron metric, population d-prime was defined as the z-scored difference in the population response to two distinct sound stimuli.
-We projected high-dimensional z-scored population activity onto a one-dimensional optimal linear discrimination axis to compute d-prime (Abbott and Dayan, 1999), where Δµ is equal to the mean difference in response to the two stimuli and Σ is the stimulus-independent covariance matrix.d′2=ΔμTΣ−1Δμ
+We projected high-dimensional z-scored population activity onto a one-dimensional optimal linear discrimination axis to compute d-prime (Abbott and Dayan, 1999), where Δµ is equal to the mean difference in response to the two stimuli and Σ is the stimulus-independent covariance matrix.

+$$
+d^{′2}=Δ\mu^{T}Σ^{−1}Δ\mu
+$$

 Prior work has shown that finding an optimal discrimination axis for large neural populations can be unreliable because of overfitting to trial-limited data (Kanitscheider et al., 2015).
 To avoid overfitting, we performed dDR prior to computing the discrimination axis (Heller and David, 2022).
-In brief, this procedure projected the population activity into the two-dimensional space spanned by the population covariability axis (noise axis) and sound discrimination axis (signal axis), where e1 is the first eigenvector of the population covariance matrix.signal=μa-μb=∆μTnoise=e1-e1∆μT
+In brief, this procedure projected the population activity into the two-dimensional space spanned by the population covariability axis (noise axis) and sound discrimination axis (signal axis), where e1 is the first eigenvector of the population covariance matrix.

+$$
+signal=\mu_{a}-\mu_{b}=\Delta\mu^{T}
+$$

+$$
+noise=e_{1}-e_{1}\Delta\mu^{T}
+$$

 The full dimensionality reduction and decoding procedure was repeated for each stimulus pair individually to avoid bias from stimuli that produced different magnitude responses.
 Results were grouped into behaviorally relevant (target versus catch) and behaviorally irrelevant (target versus target, distractor versus distractor) categories.
 To be included in the analysis, we required that a sound stimulus must have been presented in at least five active and five passive trials.
 Thus, the number of target stimuli analyzed per session depended on the animal’s performance and how long they remained engaged in the task; for shorter behavioral sessions, fewer repetitions of each stimulus were presented and target conditions with low repetition count were omitted.

-## Choice probability analysis
+### Choice probability analysis

 We performed a choice decoding analysis on hit vs. miss trials.
 We followed the same procedure as described above for stimulus decoding, where instead of a pair of stimuli our two classes to be decoded were ‘hit trial’ vs. ‘miss trial.’
 That is, for each target stimulus we computed the optimal linear discrimination axis separating hit vs. miss trials (Abbott and Dayan, 1999) in the reduced dimensionality space identified with dDR (Heller and David, 2022).
 For the sake of interpretability with respect to previous work, we reported choice probability as the percentage of correctly decoded trial outcomes rather than d-prime.
 Percent correct was calculated by projecting the population activity onto the optimal discrimination axis and using leave-one-out cross-validation to measure the number of correct classifications.

-## Factor analysis – population metrics
+### Factor analysis – population metrics

 To characterize population-wide covariability we used factor analysis (Umakantha et al., 2021).
-Factor analysis is the simplest form of dimensionality reduction that explicitly separates shared variance across neurons from independent variance of single neurons, decomposing the spike count covariance matrix into two parts, a covariance matrix representing shared variance between neurons (Σshared) and a diagonal matrix representing the independent variance of each single neuron (Ψ):Σ=Σshared+Ψ
+Factor analysis is the simplest form of dimensionality reduction that explicitly separates shared variance across neurons from independent variance of single neurons, decomposing the spike count covariance matrix into two parts, a covariance matrix representing shared variance between neurons (Σshared) and a diagonal matrix representing the independent variance of each single neuron (Ψ):

+$$
+Σ=Σ_{shared}+Ψ
+$$

 Because we were interested in stimulus-independent trial-trial variance and the role it played in behaviorally relevant sound decoding, we performed this analysis only on responses to the catch stimulus, as this was common to all measurements of pairwise target vs. catch discrimination accuracy.
 This way, spike-count covariance was not due to changing stimulus conditions and we could directly ask how it interacted with the behaviorally relevant, target vs. catch discrimination axis.
 We fit a unique factor analysis model for each behavior state (active verses passive) and experiment.
 The number of total factors was selected as the model which maximized log-likelihood.
 Following prior work, we quantified the properties of each factor analysis model using three metrics (Umakantha et al., 2021):